NAV Logging

 In general, you only have these resources:

 ChangelogDepending on the change frequency in the tables, logging via the change log will quickly fill up your database.
 Information that is no longer relevant and is 5 years old competes with minute-by-minute changes, e.g. in sales lines and financial accounting sheets.
 Added to this is the load on the server and in the database, combined with table locking.
+It is not without reason that I have written a separate article on this, which Clean up a Navision database„ or “Clean up and reduce the size of a Navision database„ describes in more detail.

 Modified on: The master data of Navision or Business Central usually contains the field "Changed on" (supplemented by most companies with "Changed by" and "Created on/by").
 Although this saves a lot of space, it tells you when the last change was made to this record, but not which change.